The Legend of Zelda: Breath of the Wild Review

 This post contains affiliate links, this means if you buy something using that link I earn a small commission which helps keep Virtual Wombat running.

 Majora’s Mask experimented with a different formula.
 Wind Waker was a wonderful game, but many found it too childish and cartoony.
-Then Twilight Princess brought us close to the magic, but fell slightly short of Ocarina’s greatness.
-Breath of the Wild has turned the franchise completely on it’s head.
+Then Twilight Princess brought us closer to the magic but fell slightly short of Ocarina’s greatness.
+Breath of the Wild has turned the franchise completely on its head.
 That’s what makes it so brilliant.

 Breath of the Wild Review – Changing the Formula

 Gear gated dungeons and linear progression are gone.
 The world of Hyrule has been opened up for exploration like never before.
 Rather than guiding you through a tightly designed set of objectives like in previous games, Nintendo has instead given us room to breathe.

 Nintendo has crafted an open world in the vein of Skyrim or Witcher 3.
 This is a world where you can approach any challenge in virtually any order you so choose.
 You are given the tools to carve your adventure from the very beginning rather than having to wait to acquire them from a specific dungeon.